 Discharges to Surface Water — Additional Effluent Limits

-The following operations are not allowed to discharge process water to surface waters of the state:

-NAICS 324121 (SIC 2951), Asphalt Paving Mixture and Block Manufacturing (includes recycled asphalt), Asphalt Batch Plants

-NAICS 212311, (SIC 1411), Dimension Stone

-NAICS 212324, (SIC 1455), Kaolin and Ball Clay

-NAICS 212325 (SIC 1459), Clay, Ceramic, & Refractory Mineral Not Elsewhere Classified

-NAICS 212319, (SIC 1499), All other Nonmetallic Minerals

 Discharges must not cause a visible increase in turbidity or objectionable color; or cause visible oil sheen in the receiving water.

 New facilities and existing facilities must comply with TMDL wasteload allocations (for turbidity, fine sediment, pH and/or temperature) developed from a TMDL which was completed prior to the date permit coverage is issued.